 Thirty years on jobsites.
 Now a different kind of build.

-When I retired, I didn't stop building.
-I picked up a different set of tools.
-Python instead of pneumatic.
+These days I split time between the tools and a different kind of build.
+Python instead of pneumatic some days.
 Terminal instead of tape measure.
-And I started building the systems I wished existed when I was running my own crews.
+I'm building the systems I wished existed when I was running my own crews.

 The plan is simple: ship useful things, document everything, and put the AI office manager I'm building (Truck & Tablet) into the hands of the small shop owners who actually need it.